scottmcook/exercism-exercises/javascript/coordinate-transformation/README.md

 ## 4. Save the results of functions

 Implement the `memoizeTransform` function.
-It takes a function to _memoize_, then returns a new function which remembers the inputs to the supplied function so that the last return value can be "remembered" and only calculated once if it is called again with the same arguments.
+It takes a function to _memoize_, then returns a new function that remembers the inputs to the supplied function so that the last return value can be "remembered" and only calculated once if it is called again with the same arguments.

-> Memoizing is sometimes called _dynamic programming_, it allows for expensive operations to be done only once, since their result is remembered.
+> Memoizing is sometimes used in _dynamic programming_.
+> It allows for expensive operations to be done only once since their results are remembered.
+> **Note** that in this exercise only the last result is remembered, unlike some solutions in dynamic programming that memoize _all_ results.

 ```javascript
 const tripleScale = scale2d(3, 3);